UniMath/agda-unimath/CODINGSTYLE.md

 - The library doesn't use variables at the moment.
 All variables are declared either as parameters of an anonymous module or in the type declaration of a construction.

+## <a name="character-limit"></a>80-character limit

+The library employs an 80-character line limit to improve readability and maintainability.
+However, there are a few notable exceptions to this rule that enable us to have names that are more than 80 characters long.
+The exceptions to the rule are as follows:

+- Named module declarations
+- Open import statements
+- Lines consisting of a single, possibly parenthesized (`(){}`), token that is potentially followed by one of the symbols `;`, `:`, `=`, or `→`.

 ## Coding practices we avoid